 Backyard BBQs are like summer movies.
 The meat, like Baby Back Ribs with Coffee-Honey Barbecue Sauce, is your good looking A-list star.
 It’s essentially your Chris Hemsworth or Gil Gadot.
 But the star needs a comic foil, a character who’s a little tart but ultimately has a soft, creamy center.
 This over-extended metaphor, the Martin Freeman of BBQ sides, if you like, is your potato salad.

-The standard version is often over-cooked, with bland potatoes slathered in mayonnaise, perhaps with a few pale little nuggets of celery in the mix “for freshness” (I might have mentioned before that celery is my kryptonite and I will pick it out of anything, no matter how infinitesimally small the pieces are.
+The standard version is often over-cooked, with bland potatoes slathered in mayonnaise.
+If you’re lucky there might be a few pale little nuggets of celery in the mix “for freshness”.
+(I might have mentioned before that celery is my kryptonite and I will pick it out of anything, no matter how infinitesimally small the pieces are.
 It can take me a week to de-celery a deli tuna salad.)

 We had a dear family friend, Rita, who made simply the most amazing German-style potato salad of all time.
 Her recipe went with her to her grave, so we sadly cannot relate the secret of her success.
 We’ve turned, instead, to a recipe inspired by Barefoot Contessa, and it has a little something extra up its sleeve.
-It’s packed with flavor in the form of vinegar, two kinds of mustard and lots and lots of fresh herbs.
+We like it because it’s packed with flavor in the form of vinegar, two kinds of mustard and lots and lots of fresh herbs.
 Take that, boring salad!

 - I like Yukon Gold potatoes best for salad (and almost everything else) but red potatoes also work well.
 Avoid russets (Idaho) for this because they’re too starchy and would fall apart.